iXinge/starter/README.md

 # starter
-A Shell template of command list to config a new host.
+A Shell template of command list to config a new host or server.

 Contains:
 - Develop env
 - Tools
 - Software
 - Programming Language Dev kit
-- Databse
+- Database
 - Cache Server